sanskritisp/Quiz_Friends/readme.md

 This is the quiz based on the different characters of one of the popular web seriesnamed FRIENDS.
-There are en question based on the character's life which you have to answer.
+There are ten question based on the character's life which you have to answer.